HomeDirectoriesThe Power of Google Business Profile: More Than Just a Listing

 Success Story:

-Your GBP serves as the foundation for location-based marketing strategies that target customers based on their physical proximity to your business.
-This includes:
+Your GBP is the foundation for location-based marketing that targets customers based on how close they are to your business.
+That includes:

 Targeting users within a specific radius of your location